To add imagery in iGIS, you must first make your imagery available as a tile set, similar to Google map tiles.

-Chose the Google Map compatible tiles – that’s what we’re using.
+Chose Standard Tiles – that’s what we’re using.

 Choose the file that you wish to convert.

 If your imagery is geo-referenced you should see projection information in this screen.
-Otherwise you may have to define the geo-referencing information yourself using the ‘Georeference’ button.
+Otherwise you may have to define the geo-referencing information yourself using the ‘Change’ button.

 The Zoom Levels are automatically calculated, however you may have to zoom the may in or out to see the imagery.
 You can always reduce the minimum or increase the maximum zoom to see the imagery at more scales.

-Once the rendering is complete, which may take a long time depending on the size of your imagery, it is a good idea to test the results.
-Click on the directory hyperlink to go the tile directory.
+Once the rendering is complete, which may take a long time depending on the size of your imagery, it is a good idea to test the results, by clicking View the map.

 You will see that a directory has been created with several sub-directories.
 Have a look at the images in the directories to see what the tiler has done.